Tom Jameson: Playing style and career statistics

 Described by The Cricketer as "a tall, stylish batsman and a particularly fine driver" and in The Times as "a very good and forcing batsman", in all first-class cricket Jameson scored 4,675 runs at an average of 26.56, scoring five centuries, with a top score of 133.
 "A more than useful slow bowler", he took 252 wickets at an average of 24.03 with his leg break bowling, taking eleven five wicket hauls.
 He was noted to have been prolific in dismissing Jack Hobbs, doing so on several occasions.
 As a fielder, he played in the slips and took 102 catches in first-class cricket.

 Racquets and squash

 Jameson was also a fine racquets player, winning the Army singles championship in 1922, 1923 and 1924 and the doubles championship in 1920, 1921 and 1922.
-He reached the final of the amateur singles championship in 1924 and won the amateur squash championship in 1922 and 1923.
+He reached the final of the amateur singles championship in 1924 and won the British Amateur Squash Championships during the 1922/23 and 1923/24 seasons.
 He was described as playing racquets "freely and beautifully on his back-hand as on his fore-hand", and in 1922 The Times suggested that he was the best racquets player produced by Harrow in the last twenty–years.